danjhenry/opencv-scripts/README.md

 # opencv-scripts
-scripts for reprocessing images and more.
+scripts for preprocessing images and more.